 This eleventh-century Byzantine church was the least impressive of the ones I saw, but there is a sixth-century mosaic of the same quality as those in Ravenna from the same time.

 If you love hunting UNESCO sites, go.
-Otherwise skip it.
-Here’s my write up of my visit.
+Otherwise, I suggest you skip it.
+(Read: Choirokotia)

-- Mackenzie Beach – the other beach in Lanarca I wanted to hit, but I just kept going to Finikoudes out of convenience
+This is the other beach in Larnaca that I wanted to hit, but I just kept going to Finikoudes out of convenience.
+I saw it from the bus, and it looked beautiful.

 Walk around the Old Town